-A national study funded by Centers for Disease Control and Prevention's (CDC) Disability and Health Program indicated that a state would save approximately \$81,000 to \$240,000 above the cost of the LWD program when implemented with 240 participants each year.
-The Research and Training Center on Disability in Rural Communities (RTC:Rural), in partnership with MTDH, provides the organizational and facilitator training and technical assistance to Centers for Independent Living and other community agencies that implement LWD workshops.
-LWD teaches skills to manage health, solve problems, communicate with service providers, avoid frustration and
+A national study funded by Centers for Disease Control and Prevention's (CDC) Disability and Health Program indicated that a state would save approximately \$81,000 to \$240,000 above the cost of the Living Well program when implemented with 240 participants each year.
+The Research and Training Center on Disability in Rural Communities (RTC:Rural), in partnership with MTDH, provides the organizational and facilitator training and technical assistance to Centers for Independent Living and other community agencies that implement workshops.
+Workshops promote skills to manage health, solve problems, communicate with service providers, avoid frustration and depression, increase physical activity and nutrition, and maintain healthy lifestyle practices.

-"Living Well with a Disability has been a great experience.
+"Living Well has been a great experience.
 The 10-week program allows individuals with disabilities to create a healthy lifestyle plan, unique to their desires and strengths, to overcome every day and ongoing challenges, and to reach meaningful life goals.
 It is awesome!"